There are two types of operations that are useful for understanding the status and performance of your Velostrata environment:

 Monitoring Velostrata components

-Velostrata's components, such as Cloud Extensions and the Velostrata Backend, provide metrics and alarms in the Velostrata Manager or vCenter.
-For more information about monitoring Velostrata, see the following topics:
+Velostrata's components, such as Cloud Extensions and the Velostrata Backend, provide metrics and alarms in Stackdriver or vCenter.
+For more information, see the following topics:

 Monitoring migrated VMs